PrasanthKT/Benchmarking_Genome_Assembly_Tools_for_Short_read_Sequencing/README.md

 3. Total Length and Longest Contig: Indicates the overall assembly size and the size of the largest contig.
 4. Number of Contigs: The total number of contigs generated in the assembly.
 5. Computational and Memory Efficiency: These metrics were obtained from the job outputs on the HPC system.

+### Conclusion
+1. Workflow Consistency: All tools followed the same workflow, starting with the smallest k-mer and increasing to k=127, with identical memory and node allocation on the HPC         system.
+2. Assembly Differences: Differences in results are due to the unique algorithms each tool employs.
+The results are most applicable to small bacterial genomes like E. coli.
+3. N50 Value: Velvet produced the highest N50 value, indicating better contiguity.
+It uses the de Bruijn graph approach, making it highly effective for small genomes.
+4. Longest Contig: Velvet assembled the longest contig and had the highest total assembly length at k=127, outperforming the other tools.
+   Computational Efficiency: Velvet took the longest time for assembly, reflecting the trade-off between computational time and assembly quality.

+Tool Summary:
+Velvet: Best N50, longest contig, highest total length, but most time-consuming.
+SPAdes and ABySS: Balanced between quality and computational efficiency.
+SOAPdenovo2: Decent results but lagged in N50 and assembly size.

+In summary, Velvet delivered the best assembly results but required more computational resources, making it ideal for small genomes like E. coli.